D3DEnergetic/FIDASIM/docs/user-guide/01_getting_started/05_visual.md

 You can change the number of contour levels used in the 2D plots with `-nl`

+You can save important plots as png files in a specified folder `-si /u/garciaav/test/figs/`

 Always remember that you can execute `plot_inputs -h` to display the help message.

 You are all set to explore FIDASIM inputs!

 #Visualizing Outputs